miguelmartens/flint3-kpn-ftth-guide/ACCESS_POINT_SETUP.md

 ### 6.3 Mesh Networking Limitations

-**Important:** The Flint 3 router uses a Broadcom chipset, which has limitations for mesh networking in OpenWrt.
+**Important:** The Flint 3 router uses a Qualcomm chipset, which has limitations for mesh networking in OpenWrt.

 #### Why Mesh Isn't Supported

-1. **Broadcom Chipset Limitations:**
+1. **Qualcomm Chipset Limitations:**
-   - The Flint 3 uses a Broadcom BCM6756 chipset
+   - The Flint 3 uses a Qualcomm  chipset
-   - Broadcom chipsets have limited support for 802.11s mesh networking in OpenWrt
+   - Qualcomm chipsets have limited support for 802.11s mesh networking in OpenWrt
    - Driver limitations prevent proper mesh protocol implementation

 2. **802.11s Mesh Protocol:**